mchirico/agil/README.md

 - A Adaptation
 - G Goal Attainment
-- I Integration
+- I integrity
-- L Latency
+- L Long-term

 My experiment of Github's GraphQL to track my daily progress.
 Both a technical and psychological experiment.